Pinus brutia: Distribution and habitat

 The bulk of its range is in Turkey, but it also extends to southeasternmost Bulgaria, the East Aegean Islands of Aegean Sea, Crete, Crimea, Iran, Georgia, Azerbaijan, northern Iraq, western Syria, Lebanon and Cyprus.
+Its presence in the eastern Mediterranean is hypothesised to date only from the nineteenth century, and is predominantly due to human activity.
+It is not native to Israel, but was introduced there in the 1930s.
 It generally occurs at low altitudes, mostly from sea level to 500 m in northern Turkey, up to 1200 m in the south of its range.

 Ecology

 Pinus brutia is a diagnostic species of the vegetation class Pinetea halepensis.

 The Krüper's nuthatch, a rare nuthatch, is largely restricted to forests of Turkish pine and depends heavily on it for feeding; the ranges of the two species are largely coincident.

 P. brutia is resistant to the Israeli pine bast scale insect Matsucoccus josephi and is a major host for Thaumetopoea caterpillars.

 The species covers 175,000 ha in Cyprus, roughly ~90% of all woodland coverage on the island.
 It forms ectomycorrhizal associations with numerous species of fungi, and its logs and branches are excellent substrates for many kinds of decomposing organisms.